Shreyansh-5/Shreyansh-5.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey there! 👋 I'm Shreyansh, a Biomedical Engineer and Regulatory Affairs Professional passionate about leveraging technology to enhance healthcare.
+Hey there! 👋 I'm Shreyansh, and I am a Neuro-rehabilitation enthusiast.
+I graduated with Master of Science in Regulatory Affairs from <a href='https://cps.northeastern.edu/program/master-of-science-in-regulatory-affairs-toronto/'>Northeastern University - Toronto Campus</a> and with a Master of Technology in Biomedical Engineering from <a href='https://vit.ac.in/schools/school-of-electronics-engineering'>Vellore Institute of Technology, Vellore</a>.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.